-It was a dish fed to the naval forces, particularly submarine crew, who got to eat better food than other seamen to make their months underwater more tolerable.
+It was a dish cooked for the naval forces, particularly submarine crew, who got to eat better food than other seamen to make their months underwater more tolerable.
 Their rations even included cases of red wine!

 A quick, easy and affordable dish to prepare during the Soviet period, when a standard fleet macaroni recipe included no more than a handful of ingredients – pasta, minced beef, onions, oil, and salt and pepper – the old-fashioned dish evolved in the diaspora, becoming a comfort food favourite for nostalgic Russian immigrants.

 Before I tell you more about my Russian navy style macaroni recipe for makarony po-flotsky, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve enjoyed my Russian recipes, Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.

 You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images or consider contributing to our epic Cambodian cuisine history and cookbook on Patreon.